cchudzicki-ocw-testing/14.771-fall-2021/content/pages/readings.md

 - \*\* Goldstein, Markus and Christopher Udry (2008). "[The Profits of Power: Land Rights and Agricultural Investment in Ghana](https://www.journals.uchicago.edu/doi/pdfplus/10.1086/595561)." *Journal of Political Economy*, 116 (6): 981-1022.
 - \*\* Field, Erica (2007). "[Entitled to Work: Urban Property Rights and Labor Supply in Peru](https://www.jstor.org/stable/25098883)." *Quarterly Journal of Economics*, 122(4): 1561-1602.
 - Goldstein, Markus, Kenneth Houngbedji, Florence Kondylis, Michael O’Sullivan, and Harris Selod (2018).
 “Formalization without certification?
 Experimental evidence on property rights and investment.” *Journal of Development Economics,* 132: 57-74.
 - De Janvry, Alain, Kyle Emerick, Marco Gonzalez-Navarro, and Elisabeth Sadoulet (2015).
-“Delinking Land Rights from Land Use: Certification and Migration in Mexico,” *American Economic Review*, 105(10), 3125-49.
+“Delinking Land Rights from Land Use: Certification and Migration in Mexico.” *American Economic Review*, 105(10), 3125-49.
 - Galán, JS (2020).
 “Tied to the Land?
-Intergenerational Mobility and Agrarian Reform in Colombia” Submitted to *Quarterly Journal of Economics.*
+Intergenerational Mobility and Agrarian Reform in Colombia.”
+Submitted to *Quarterly Journal of Economics.*
 - Banerjee, Abhijit, Paul J. Gertler, and Maitreesh Ghatak (2002).
 "Empowerment and Efficiency: Tenancy Reform in West Bengal." *Journal of Political Economy*, 110(2): 239-280.
 - Do, Quy‐Toan and Lakshmi Iyer (2008).
 "Land Titling and Rural Transition in Vietnam." *Economic Development and Cultural Change*, 56(3): 531-579.
 - Field, Erica and Maximo Torero (2006).
 "Do Property Titles Increase Credit Access Among the Urban Poor?
 Evidence from a Nationwide Titling Program."